Susan

 The Double Dragon Alliance 2009 Shanghai

-videos help to clarify understanding of energy use in martial applications.
+videos can be purchased as a set or individually to help clarify understanding of energy use in martial applications.

 Five master practitioner/teachers of Chinese internal martial arts: